glFusion/otv/README.md

 * Hide from Plugin menu: Select whether the plugin should be included in the "Extras" menu.
 * Expire secrets after X days: Enter a number of days after which un-viewed secrets will be deleted.
   Enter "0" to disable purging.
-* Delete after Viewing: Normally set to "Yes" to delete secrets immediately after the view is created.
+* Delete after Viewing: Normally set to "Yes" to delete a secret immediately after displaying it.
   This can be set to "No" temporarily to assist debugging.

 ## Access Control
 Access is controlled via glFusion "features".
 Assign the appropriate feature to one or